-The focus of the portfolio is defined by sub-segments (based on location and occupier types) in the residential market to secure the core character of the portfolio.
-The investment policy focuses on a diversified portfolio with regards to location, occupier characteristics and residential types.
-This ensures long-term portfolio quality.
+The strategy is predominantly to buy, hold and unlock reversionary potential of the assets.
+The focus of the Portfolio is defined by sub-segments in the office market to secure the core character of the Portfolio.
+The investment policy focuses on a diversified Portfolio with regards to location, asset requirements, solvability of tenants and expiration date of lease agreements.
+This ensures long-term Portfolio quality.